SafarSoFar/x86-assembly-learning/README.md

 section .bss - (block starting symbol) unitialized data section, (for non-constant variables) section .text - code segment, requires 'global _start' inside

+# Calling Conventions
+When writing code for 64-bit Linux that integrates C Lib, there are required calling Conventions The most important points of the calling conventions:

+* From left to right, pass as many parameters as will fit the registers.
+The order in which registers are located, are:
+  * For integers and pointers: rdi, rsi, rdx, rcx, r8, r9
+  * For floating-point (float,double): xmm0, xmm1, xmm2, xmm3, xmm4, xmm5, xmm6, xmm7
+* Additional parameters are pushed to the stack, right to left, and are to be removed by the caller after the call